Frequently asked questions (FAQ's)

 The importance of change over time

 Seeing how things change over time is an important part of the survey.
-You will also be asked to agree to complete the same survey every few years, so it is important to provide your contact details.
+You will also be asked to agree to complete the same survey every few years, so it is important to provide your correct contact details.

 For your records